HemingNM/SESraster/README.md

 # SESraster <a href="https://hemingnm.github.io/SESraster/"><img src="man/figures/logo.png" align="right" height="139" alt="SESraster website" /></a>

 Randomization of presence/absence species distribution raster data with or without including spatial structure for calculating standardized effect sizes and testing null hypothesis.
-The spatially unstructured randomization algorithms are based on classical algorithms for matrices (Gotelli 2000, <doi:10.2307/177478>) but implemented for raster data.
+The randomization algorithms are based on classical algorithms for matrices (Gotelli 2000, <doi:10.2307/177478>) implemented for raster data.

 ### Installation
-To install the package, run the following code:
+To install the package, run:
 ```
 install.packages("SESraster")
 ```
-The development version of `SESraster` can be installed from the [`SESraster repository`](https://github.com/HemingNM/SESraster) in Github:
+The development version can be installed from the [`SESraster repository`](https://github.com/HemingNM/SESraster) in Github:
 ```
 require(devtools)
-devtools::load_all()
+load_all()
-devtools::install_github("HemingNM/SESraster", build_vignettes = TRUE)
+install_github("HemingNM/SESraster", build_vignettes = TRUE)
 library(SESraster)
 ```

 ### Examples
 Vignettes can be found at the [package's webpage](https://hemingnm.github.io/SESraster/) or loading: